EMICVL/ProjectDocumentation/Integration_requirements.md

   - Materials (level material files)
   - Models    (models used on the level)
   - Prefabs   (prefabs used on the level)
+  - Scenes    (the game levels including a license text file)
   - Sounds    (sound files used on the level)
   - Scripts   (scripts used on the level)
   - Sprites   (sprites used on the level)